 Create a “Log in” button that will open a secure web browser within the app (

-SFSafariViewController or launch a native browser.
-You’ll use the same parameters for the authorization request as described in Server-Side Apps.
+SFSafariViewController on iOS, and “Custom Tabs” on Android).
+You’ll use the same parameters for the authorization request as described in Server-Side Apps including the PKCE parameters.

-In this example we will create a simple iPhone application that obtains authorization to access a fictional API.
+In this example we will walk through a simple iPhone application that obtains authorization to access a fictional API.

 To begin the authorization process, the app should have a “sign in” button.
 The link should be constructed as a full URL to the service’s authorization endpoint.

-When the user taps the “Sign In” button, the app should open the login URL in a
+When the user taps the “Sign In” button, the app should open the authorization URL in a secure in-app browser (

-WebView window within the app is considered extremely dangerous, as this provides the user no guarantee they are looking at the service’s own website, and is an easy source of a phishing attack.
+WebView window within the app is considered extremely dangerous, as this provides the user no guarantee they are looking at the service’s own website and so is an easy source of a phishing attack.
 The embedded web view also provides a worse user experience since it does not share system cookies and the user will always have to enter their credentials.
 By using the platform’s secure browser APIs which share cookies with the system browser, you have the advantage of the user potentially already being signed in to the service as well and not needing to enter their credentials every time.

 The user approves the request